mrfluix/mrfluix/README.md

 <div align = center> <br>

 I'm not going to sugarcoat it.
+I know this will come off as harsh.
 BB's (Boundary breakers) are not welcomed in my presence whatsoever. <br>
 Don't follow me.
 Don't friend me.
 Don't sit next to me.
 Don't fucking interact with me. <br>
 Whatever excuse, reasoning you have, I really don't want to hear it.
 Argue with me, attack me, I don't care.
 My stance is clear.
 Can't handle that?
 Awww, too bad. <br>